aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Short Descriptions/Calculation_of_Shadow_Price_Ra.rst

 	smallest shadow price = largest shadow price = shadow price.

-Calculating the smallest and largest right-hand-side values is only supported by CPLEX and Gurobi, so only these solvers can skip solving some of the subproblems (Smax) and (Smin).
+Calculating the smallest and largest right-hand-side values is only supported by :ref:`SolverCPLEX` and :ref:`SolverGurobi`, so only these solvers can skip solving some of the subproblems (Smax) and (Smin).